yrgo28/paccino/README.md

 # Paccino
 pacman/yay terminal minimal interface

 Paccino is a script written in python.
-Works like a minimal terminal tool to manage pacman/yay baiscs functions.
+Works like a minimal terminal tool to manage pacman/yay basic functions.
 Made by a begginner, for begginners.

 Use: Type your option with they number and nothing else :)